Australian Missing Persons Register

 This is a solo and volunteer-maintained website.

-It is not affiliated with any law enforcement agency or private investigators.
+It is not affiliated with any law enforcement agency or any private investigators.

 If you have information about the whereabouts of any of the persons featured on my site please call one of the official phone numbers listed on every page.
 In some cases, the number of the originating police station where the report was lodged will be listed and they may be contacted.
-I understand that contacting a police department may be overwhelming and frightening for a missing person, so I can be contacted on the above e mail address if you wish to use me as an intermediary between you and the Police or Missing Persons departments HOWEVER I have an obligation to pass along that information to the agencies that you are alive and well.
 Please remember that calls to Crimestoppers can be made anonymously if you wish.

 All photos and information contained in the missing persons' casefiles are the property of the original information sources - the families of the missing person and the Police, and sometimes media sources.
 No copyright infringement is intended.
-I try to give credit to every news source where I have obtained information wherever possible and if I have not I sincerely apologise and hope the authors will understand that the sole aim of using the info is to help find missing persons and no profit is EVER obtained.
-Most of the information contained is from official Police Media Releases, newspaper reports which have also originally come from Police, plus a great deal of information and photos have come directly from the family and friends of the missing themselves.
+I try to give credit to every news source where I have obtained information wherever possible and if I have not, I sincerely apologise and hope the owners will understand that the sole aim of using the info is to help find missing persons.

-With relation to the above, if a media release has been issued regarding a missing person, and the issuing police department fails to issue an updated release regarding whether or not that person has been located, I cannot be held responsible for the missing persons details being on the website after they have been located.
+With relation to the above, if a media release has been publicly issued regarding a missing person, and the issuing police department does not issue an updated release regarding whether or not that person has been located, I cannot be held responsible for the missing persons details being on the website after they have been located.
 It is my priority to remove located missing persons as soon as possible after I am informed they have been located.